-->

 Harvesting Borage

 When the plant starts flowering, you can harvest frequently to encourage more bloom-production.
-The leaves and the flowers of borage are edible with a flavor like a cucumber.
-As the stalks and leaves are covered with fine, silvery hairs that tend to get pricklier as they mature .
+The leaves and the flowers of borage are edible, with a flavor like a cucumber.
+As, the stalks and leaves are covered with fine, silvery hairs that tend to get pricklier as they mature.
 It’s wise to handle the plant with gloves while picking borage leaves.
 When picking borage leaves, select the young ones, which will have less of the little hairs.
-Just take a scissor and snip right below a cluster of blossoms.
+Just take scissors and snip right below a cluster of blossoms.
 Your borage plant will continue to produce side-shoots with more buds and flowers.
 Continual harvesting and deadheading will allow for a longer period of use.

 Collecting Borage seeds